thirtycapital/hanger/README.md

 	- ***REBUILD_MESH***:  if it is a pos validation, all the *job* dependencies and the dependencies of each dependency are executed again.
 Otherwise, it has the same effect of NOTHING.
 	- ***REBUILD_TRIGGER***: if it is a pos validation, all the specific dependencies are executed again by clicking on Add Trigger button.
 Otherwise, it has the same effect of NOTHING.
 	- ***LOG_AND_CONTINUE***: record the checkup execution result and notify the selected Slack channels Slack.
 However, it does not block the chain execution.
+        - ***RESTRICT***: Set the job as RESTRICTED and block the chain execution.

 	***Note***: To actions like ***NOTHING*** or ***LOG_AND_CONTINUE*** there is not attempts number.

 - If the chosen option is ***REBUILD_TRIGGER***, click on ***Add Trigger*** button.
 The modal ***Trigger*** will be displayed and will be possible to select which dependencies must be executed again.
+- If you would like post a message in one or more Slack channel on a check-up failure, click on ***Add Slack channel*** button.
+The modal ***Slack channel*** will be displayed and will be possible to select one or more Slack channels.
 - If it is necessary to execute some comand when the checkup fails, click on ***Add Command*** button.
 The new section, ***Script on failure*** will be displayed:
 	> Select the action between ***SHELL*** or ***SQL*** to be executed.
 	> On ***Script*** field, inform the action to be executed.
 It is possible to reference the result of another ckeckup, using the following sintax: ${{checkup ID}}